SIGPLAN/SIGPLAN.github.io/Resources/Guidelines/ProChair.md

 <!-- BCP: Everything to do with reviewing should be moved to
      Policies/Review.md -->

-The Program Chair may not submit papers to the conference; SIGPLAN's Executive Committee recommends that the General Chair also not be allowed to submit papers.
+The Program Chair (PCC) may not submit papers to the conference; SIGPLAN's Executive Committee recommends that the General Chair also not be allowed to submit papers.
 If Program Committee members are allowed to submit papers, either their papers should be held to a higher standard